 Amazing Technicolor Battlefield: The final battle with Loptr-Aesir takes place inside one of these, until the final phase, which takes place back at the top of Fimbulventr.

-Loki is a playable character for one verse in Chapter III.
-You also get to play as Loptr as he tumbles into Gomorrah's mouth during the final boss fight.
+Loki is a playable character for one verse in Chapter V. You also get to control Loptr as he tumbles into Gomorrah's mouth during the final boss fight.